 Today, in large part due to organizing done by college rape survivors, activists, and student journalists, the topic of campus rape is not only making national headlines but also reshaping popular attitudes and policy.
 This year President Obama established the first White House Task Force to Protect College Students from Sexual Assault.
 A bipartisan team of legislators led by Senators Claire McCaskill and Barbara Mikulski proposed the Campus Accountability and Safety Act, while Senator Barbara Boxer and Congresswoman Susan Davis introduced the Survivor Outreach and Support Campus Act.
 Even the phrase “no means no” is up for grabs; California lawmakers recently passed a trailblazing measure requiring all colleges that receive public funds to set a standard for when “yes means yes.”

 The numbers are alarming: one in five college women will be a victim of rape or attempted rape during her college career.
-Time magazine ran a cover story about “The Sexual Assault Crisis on American Campuses” in May, in which Vice President Biden makes those numbers even more salient by saying to parents, “If you knew your son had a 20% chance of being held up at gunpoint, you’d think twice before dropping your kids off.”
-As both a survivor of campus rape and a college professor to whom students disclose their own sexual assault experiences, the growing attention to this crisis feels long overdue and is heartily welcomed.
+Time magazine ran a cover story about “The Sexual Assault Crisis on American Campuses” in May, in which Vice President Biden makes those numbers even more salient by saying to parents, “If you knew your son had a 20 percent chance of being held up at gunpoint, you’d think twice before dropping your kids off.”1 As both a survivor of campus rape and a college professor to whom students disclose their own sexual assault experiences, the growing attention to this crisis feels long overdue and is heartily welcomed.
 But as the co-founder of A Long Walk Home, a nonprofit organization that uses art and activism to empower college and high school student leaders, particularly students of color, in order to end gender-based violence, I also find our current moment of sexual assault activism strangely segmented and racialized.
 Though the students experiencing sexual violence on college campus are diverse, female students of color are still disproportionately victims of rape, and they are less likely to report their assault than white women.
 Moreover, current prevention rhetoric assumes a universal “hook-up culture” that many students do not engage in, and policy proposals assume a color-blind, one-size-fits-all approach to the crisis.
 Legislators and administrators rarely consider the ways in which racial attitudes and sexual assault work together to increase the likelihood of victimization and under-reporting by certain groups of women.
 Even more egregiously, the current moment seems to forget or ignore the experiences and resistance of female student activists of color, like filmmaker Aishah Shahidah Simmons and photographer Scheherazade Tillet (my sister), who paved the way for our recent reforms well before the Title IX investigations.